 - The zoom doesn’t work with the RAW image format when shooting photos—only JPG.

 - It also doesn’t work with some of the other shooting modes such as Burst Mode, Time-lapse Photo, or Time-lapse Video.

 - When shooting video, the zoom isn’t available at the 4K resolution.
 The highest resolution it’s available at is 2.7K.

-- Again when shooting video, the zoom isn’t possible while recording.
+- Again, when shooting video, zoom isn’t possible while recording.
 To zoom in or out, you need to stop the recording, changing the zoom, and then resume recording.